broadinstitute/poolq/docs/MANUAL.md

 case, the file with shorter reads is assumed to contain the column barcodes, while the file with longer reads is assumed to contain the row barcodes.
 This mode of operation requires that FASTQ record IDs match between the two input files.

+Certain sequencing technologies produce multiple reads files for a single run of sequencing; these files could be processed by earlier versions of PoolQ by simply concatenating them sequentially.
+However PoolQ now also has the ability to read multiple files one after another; it will accumulate and report read counts for the files in aggregate.
+To process multiple files at the command line, simply provide the list of input files separated by commas.
+PoolQ will process the files in the order they are provided.
+This option works in combination with split reads (where row an column barcodes are split between files), but you must take care to  provide the input files of each type in corresponding order.

 ### Reference Files
 Reference files map DNA barcodes to their associated identifiers.
 PoolQ uses two reference files to